OteEnded/EventPress/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Configuration Files

+This project mainly uses `config.json` to store project configuration, including database connection and other settings.
+This is similar to using `.env` files in other projects.
+However, there are also uses of `.env` and `.env.local` files for some library or framework credentials.

+You might need to ask for these files from the repository owner, Ote.
+You can contact Ote through Discord if you already have the contact, but it is also fine to reach out via email at ratnaritjumnong@gmail.com.

 ## Collaborators

 - [OteEnded](https://github.com/OteEnded)